Abdominal Aortic Aneurysms

 - Male gender (Men are approximately 6 times more likely to get an abdominal aortic aneurysm than women)

-- Inherited connective tissue disorders (Marfan syndrome, Ehlers-Danlos syndrome, collagen vascular diseases) are genetic defects in collagen and collagen is one of the main building blocks of artery walls, including the aorta
+- Inherited connective tissue disorders (Marfan syndrome, Ehlers-Danlos syndrome, collagen vascular diseases) are genetic defects in collagen, which is one of the main building blocks of artery walls, including the aorta

 - COPD (chronic obstructive pulmonary disease)